davidsekar/Redis-Xplorer/README.md

 ## Found a bug or have a suggestion

 In case, you have a suggestion or feature request.
-Kindly raise it as an issue under following [GitHub project](https://github.com/davidsekar/Redis-Xplorer)
+Kindly raise it as an issue [over here](https://github.com/davidsekar/Redis-Xplorer/issues).